2016 Irkutsk mass methanol poisoning: Incident

 The bath oil involved in the December 2016 mass poisoning was made with methanol instead of the usual ethanol.
 It was placed into bottles that had the bath oil's typical ethanol-bearing labels.
 The methanol was acquired from an employee of a local windshield washer fluid firm, who stole and sold the substance without the knowledge of the company's head.
-(Note: The company head had acquired the methanol illegally and made the windshield fluid with it in place of the legally required isopropanol.)
+(Note: The company head had acquired the methanol illegally and made the windshield fluid with it in place of the legally required isopropanol.
+Windshield washer fluid was also a common surrogate alcohol in Russia, often being the cheapest option as well as the most dangerous.)

 Methanol-poisoned individuals began arriving at hospitals on 17 December, and local press reports emerged late on 18 December with the news that eight people had died and another nine were hospitalized.
 By the end of the next day, a total of 57 people had been hospitalized and 49 were dead.
 Because numerous residents had been overcome by poisoning symptoms before being able to call for help, Irkutsk authorities searched for victims at their homes and near locations frequented by homeless people.
 The authorities delivered the bodies straight to a morgue.

 Hospitalizations and deaths continued after the initial surge.
 On 20 December, the Irkutsk health ministry reported that deaths had risen to 52 with another 29 hospitalized.
 Those numbers rose to 62 dead plus 40 hospitalized on 21 December; 74 plus 30 on 23 December; 77 plus 16 on 27 December, and finally 78 dead on 9 January.
 Some people survived because they had been drinking other ethanol-based alcohol at the same time as the methanol-laced product, and the former helped counteract the latter.

 A total of 123 people were hospitalized, more than half of whom died.
 The total number of deaths has been reported as 74, 76, and 78.
 An Irkutsk medical investigation gives the lowest figure, reasoning that four deaths previously attributed to methanol were caused by drinking too much unadulterated ethanol-based bath oil.
 Other scientific and media articles have supported death tolls of 76 or 78 people.
 The incident was the deadliest mass methanol poisoning in Russia's post-Soviet history.
 "Poisonings caused by cheap surrogate alcohol are a regular occurrence," a reporter for the Associated Press news agency wrote, "but the Irkutsk case was unprecedented in its scale."

 Most of those affected were residents of the Novo-Lenino neighborhood in Irkutsk.
 They included teachers, nurses, and drivers; The New York Times described the majority as holding "steady if low-paying jobs".
 The Russian newspaper Komsomolskaya Pravda profiled a 34-year-old mother who bought the bath oil to share over a Saturday night dinner with her husband.
 He died the next day, while the two shots consumed by his wife kept her in a hospital until she died on Tuesday.
 According to state-owned media, Irkutsk's government gave 13,325 rubles to families of the dead to pay for funerals (about US$ in 2016).